abstractqqq/dsds/readme.md

 ## Dependencies

-Python 3.9, 3.11+ is recommended.
+Python 3.9, 3.10, 3.11+ is recommended.
 We are forward looking.

 pip install polars scipy numpy

 pip install dsds[all]

-Note: scikit-learn, and xgboost are needed for full functionalities.
+Note: scikit-learn, lightgbm, xgboost are needed for full functionalities.

-## Why the name Darkside of Data Science DSDS?
+# Why DSDS?

 I choose DarkSide because data pipelines are like real life pipelines, buried under the ground.
 It is the most foundational work that is also the most under-appreciated component of any data science project.
 Feature selection is often considered a dark art, too.
 So the name DarkSide/dsds really makes sense to me.